 You are here

-The program development and specialized training funding provided contributes to the following outcomes in the Government of Nunavut:
+The program development and specialized training funding contributes to the following outcomes in the Government of Nunavut:

 - Improving and implementing program/service delivery;